 Along the same lines, social media platforms have made it possible for people to share their thoughts freely, in front of millions of people.
 Sometimes this increased visibility can be a problem for brands.
 A brand’s reputation can take a significant hit if an employee leaks company information to the digital world.
 It doesn’t necessarily have to be anything nasty.
 In fact, it could just be little pieces of information that lead people to question the competence or actual intentions of the brand.
 With financial PR specialists, companies can get professionals to evaluate the effect branded content can have on the brand itself.

-Ultimately, financial PR is the art of protecting a company’s financial reputation and stock prices by creating positive information which appeals to financial journalists and bloggers who can get the message out there.
+Ultimately, financial PR is the art of protecting a company’s financial reputation and stock prices, and analyst ratings by creating positive information that appeals to financial journalists and bloggers who can get the message out there.
 It involves presenting significant financial results, consulting with media professionals to create content and stories for the general public, and supporting companies by protecting them from any crisis that may occur internally or externally.

 The Importance of Local Media for Financial PR